-In March 2016, the Financial Accounting Standards Board (FASB) issued ASU 2016-09, Compensation-Stock Compensation (Topic 718): Improvements to Employee Share Based Payment Accounting ("ASU 2016-09") as part of the FASB simplification initiative.
-The new standard provides for changes to accounting for stock compensation including 1) excess tax benefits and tax deficiencies related to share-based payment awards will be recognized as income tax expense in the reporting period in which they occur; 2) excess tax benefits will be classified as an operating activity in the statement of cash flow; 3) the option to elect to estimate forfeitures or account for them when they occur; and 4) increase tax withholding requirements threshold to qualify for equity classification.
+In March 2016, the Financial Accounting Standards Board (FASB) issued ASU 2016-09, Compensation-Stock Compensation (Topic 718): Improvements to Employee Share Based Payment Accounting ("ASU 2016-09"), as part of the FASB simplification initiative.
+The new standard provides for changes to accounting for stock compensation including 1) excess tax benefits and tax deficiencies related to share-based payment awards being recognized as income tax expense in the reporting period in which they occur; 2) excess tax benefits being classified as an operating activity in the statement of cash flow; 3) the option to elect to estimate forfeitures or account for them when they occur; and 4) increased tax withholding requirements threshold to qualify for equity classification.
 ASU 2016-09 is effective for public companies with annual periods and interim periods beginning after December 15, 2016.
 Early adoption is permitted.
-The Company adopted this standard on January 1, 2018 and it did not have a material impact to its financial statements.
+The Company adopted this standard on January 1, 2018, and it did not have an impact on the financial statements.